Tim Wat

 ADDITIONAL CONTRIBUTIONS TO THE MONTEMAR – The Jacket was Tim’s idea.
 He had an old Corduroy jacket lying around ( Ithink he used to wear it out) and decided it would be a good idea to make that the prize of the Montemar Classic.
 It was a fantastic idea and we rolled with it.
 Tim got the embroidery done and will forever be the man in charge of the Corduroy jacket.
 Tim had Mike’s name etched in thread and Mike will pass that Jacket onto this year’s winner, who will also have their name etched in thread on the jacket.
 Tim also used his very own money to find the ugliest Corduroy jacket we could find on ebay.
 He’s getting that one done up to be Addi’s permanent jacket.
 We will present Addi with this shit brown jacket during the awards ceremony after our round at TPC.
 It’s a beautiful thing.
 In addition to all the help with the jacket, Tim is also a member of the original Ocho and a very important piece in getting this thing off the ground.

-WHAT NEEDS TO HAPPEN IN 2024 – Tim has been on a mission since June of last year.
+WHAT NEEDED TO HAPPEN IN 2024 – Tim has been on a mission since June of last year.
 He wants this jacket more than anybody and purchased a country club membership in order to make it happen.
 He’s quit working and has dedicated all his time to preparing for this tournament.
 From sun up ‘till sun down all he does is practice golf.
 I’ve got a good feeling his game will be in tip top shape come Idaho.
 He’s going to have to shake off the ghosts of 2023 and stop comparing himself to Phil Mikelson.
 Nobody wants to go down as the greatest player to never win a Montemar but 2nd place is still really good.
 He owns the par 3s and will probably continue to do so in 2024.
 The three biggest obstacles in 2023?
 His hatred of reading, his testosterone, and Michael Addison.
 That said, if he can hire Tonya Harding to make the 6 hour drive from Portland, Tim has a chance.

-ODDS TO WIN – 24-1
+ODDS TO WIN – 18-1

 FUN FACT – Tim buys drivers at the rate most of us buy food.
 He’s purchased three recently, including a Callaway Paradigm a few days ago, yet when we went to play the day after that all he hit off the tee was his 3-wood.
 I would hit the 3-wood too if I could consistently blast it 280 down the middle of the fairway.

-MONTEMARS PLAYED – 2 (2022 – Sacramento, 2023 - Scottsdale)
+MONTEMARS PLAYED – 3 (2022 – Sacramento, 2023 - Scottsdale, 2024 - Coeur D’Alene)

-MONTEMAR ROUNDS PLAYED – 5 (2022 – Yoche, Darkhorse/2023 – TPC Scottsdale, TS-Oodhaam, TS Piipaash)
+MONTEMAR ROUNDS PLAYED – 8 (2022 – Yoche, Darkhorse, 2023 – TPC Scottsdale, TS Piipaash, TS O’odham, 2024 - Circling Raven x 2, Coeur D’Alene Resort Course)

-LIFETIME POINT TOTAL – 422 (2nd)
+LIFETIME POINT TOTAL – 769.5 (2nd)

 JACKETS WON – 0